-From the outset of his reign as principal Sox owner, John Henry has presented himself as a dedicated, thoughtful (even studious) baseball aficionado who had amassed a fortune and was willing to spend a chunk of it on the Sox – exactly what the typical sports fan wants from a team’s owner.
-In the present maelstrom, however, Henry has revealed a less savory side of his character, choosing to adopt the role of a "spin doctor."
+From the outset of his reign as principal Sox owner, John Henry has presented himself as a dedicated, thoughtful (even studious) baseball aficionado who had amassed a fortune and was willing to spend a chunk of it on the Sox– exactly what the typical sports fan wants from the team’s owner.
+In the present maelstrom, however, Henry has revealed a less savory side of his character, choosing to adopt the role of “spin doctor.”
 He would have the fans believe that Sox players came hat in hand to ownership to plead a collective mea culpa for the team’s poor performance, while in the process largely exonerating their manager of blame (although that seemed to be the point of the request for the meeting in the first place) But does anybody who gives it a moment’s thought really believe that employees would request a meeting with their bosses to confess their own incompetence, lack of commitment and poor performance?
 Does anybody really believe that the Sox players think that Valentine’s role in this fiasco is of minor significance?

-In support of his attempt to rewrite history, Henry cites the fact that no Sox player asked that Valentine be fired.
+In support of his rewriting of history, Henry cites the fact that no Sox player asked that Valentine be fired.
 While Henry may choose to insult the intelligence of Sox fans by expecting them to swallow his inane codswallop, the players are not so dumb.
 They know on which side their bread is buttered, they doubtless quickly discerned whose side the owners were on, and they understandably were not prepared to put their careers on the line by demanding that Valentine be dismissed.

-Lucchino’s second line of defense, again entirely predictable, is to point to inaccuracies in the Yahoo account of the meeting with ownership, hoping that any minor error will discredit not only the writer but the story itself.
+Lucchino’s second line of defense, again entirely predictable, is to point to inaccuracies in the Yahoo account of the meeting with ownership, hoping that any minor errors will discredit not only the writer and the leaker, but the story itself.
 Thus Lucchino tells us in all seriousness that there were not 17 players at the meeting -- as if a head-count really mattered!
 The fact is – and again this is not denied by Lucchino -- that a clear majority of the team’s front-line players sought a face-to-face meeting with ownership to air their concerns about Valentine.
-But Lucchino prefers to stress the irrelevant --the exact number of players present, the source of the leaks, whether any players were willing to stick their neck on the chopping block by demanding Valentine’s dismissal -- rather than addressing the substance of the players’ grievances.
+But Lucchino prefers to focus on the irrelevant --the exact number of players present, the source of the leaks, whether any players were willing to stick their neck on the chopping block by demanding Valentine’s dismissal -- rather than addressing the substance of the players’ grievances.

 Like so many Globe beat writers (Peter Abraham in particular), Lucchino also points to the record number of team injuries, most of which have been either to non-starters or for relatively short periods.
 Compare the Sox injury picture with that of the Yankees